 It should be noted that, by being a location-based study, users' awareness of Las Vegas brand itself must be an accountable factor on influencing score.
 Furthermore, such renowned brand is able to generate controversial feelings capable of affecting tourists' perception.
 This fact may also play a role on the lower ranked hotel features in terms of relevance when compared to user characteristics.
-As Magnini et al. (2003) discussed, customer satisfaction may bias a data mining approach in tourism due to the relative importance each user attributes to certain characteristics.
+As Magnini et al. (2003) discussed, customer satisfaction may bias a data mining the observed influence of such feature.
+However, additional studies would need to be conducted in order to adjust such proposed reviews' answering strategies.

+approach in tourism due to the relative importance each user attributes to certain characteristics.
 The present study sheds additional light by concluding that experience as a TripAdvisor member does affect the score rank given by users.
 However, the present study is focused solely on reviews for hotels in Las Vegas Strip, thus its conclusions have to remain location-based.
-Therefore, additional research is in demand to confirm or refute the possible generalization of TripAdvisor experience influence on score.
-Moreover, future research may include studying different locations, with different characteristics.
-Also, more features from other sources may be included in the model, if available.
+Furthermore, the relative importance of user versus hotel features can be affected by the specific Las Vegas context, as it is known from previous studies that hotel location influences scores granted.
+Thus, additional research is in demand to confirm or refute the possible generalization of TripAdvisor experience influence on score.
+Furthermore, future research may include studying different locations, with different characteristics.
+Also, more features from other sources may be included in the model, considering the capability of support vector machines for disentangling relationships between a wide number of different features.
+Additionally, future research should focus on reducing model bias, aiming at tuning the model for improving prediction performance.